SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 #### Average rating of the games in our dataset<br>

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="200" src="/html/average_all.html"></iframe>
 We can see that the average score of the games in our dataset is quite high.
-This probably due to the selection of mostly popular games which tend to be well received.
+This probably due to the selection of popular games which tend to be well received.

 #### Average rating of games received for free or not<br>